Cleopatra Jones

 Cleopatra Jones is a 1973 American blaxploitation film directed by Jack Starrett.
 Tamara Dobson stars as an undercover government agent who uses the day job of supermodel as her cover and an excuse to travel to exotic places.
 Bernie Casey, Shelley Winters and Antonio Fargas also feature.
 The film has been described as being primarily an action film, but also partially a comedy with a spoof tone.
+It was followed by the sequel Cleopatra Jones and the Casino of Gold, released in 1975.

 Plot

 Cleopatra "Cleo" Jones is an undercover special agent for the United States government.
 Overseas modeling is only a cover for her real job: Cleo is a James Bond-like heroine with power and influence.
 She drives a silver and black '73 Corvette Stingray (equipped with automatic weapons), and has martial arts ability.
 She also remains loyal to her drug-ravaged community and her lover, Reuben Master, who runs B&S House (a community home for recovering drug addicts).

 Cleo is overseeing the destruction of a poppy field in Turkey belonging to the evil drug lord Mommy.
 Mommy employs an all-male crew and a bevy of beautiful young women catering to her many wants.
 When she hears about her poppies' demise, she plots revenge, ordering a corrupt policeman to raid the B&S House.

 When Cleo returns to LA to arrest the police responsible for the raid, she continues to take apart Mommy's underworld drug business, thwarting her minions along the way.
 Cleo and Mommy face off in a showdown, in which she is trapped by Mommy in a car crusher but is saved by her friends from the B&S House.
 In the final showdown, Cleo chases Mommy to the top of a magnetic crane where the two women fight.
 Mommy proves to be no match for Cleo, who hurls Mommy over the side of the crane to her death, while Cleo's friends defeat her henchmen.
 At the end of the film, as Reuben and the members of the community celebrate victory, Cleo departs the scene.
 She sets off to complete her mission of stemming the tide of drugs that flow into her community.